BLACKUM/port-activity-checker/README.md

     {
         "socks_port": 1234,          // The port your SOCKS5 proxy listens on
-        "container_name": "CONTAINER_NAME", // OPTIONAL: Docker container name if proxy is running in Docker "target_ports": [1234],      // The target server port "webhook_url": "YOUR_WEBHOOK_URL", // Your Discord Webhook URL
+        "container_name": "CONTAINER_NAME", // OPTIONAL: Docker container name if proxy is running in Docker "target_ports": [1234, "*"], // The target server port OR "*" for ANY port
+        "webhook_url": "YOUR_WEBHOOK_URL", // Your Discord Webhook URL
-        "check_interval": 5           // How often to check (in seconds)
+        "check_interval": 5,          // How often to check (in seconds)
-    }
+        "debug": true                 // Set to true to see connections in log }
     ```